jonlpersson/ed-latimore/site/_posts/2022-07-14-covenant-eyes-review.md

 To make it a fair fight, you need to take a play out of the porn industry’s playbook by protecting yourself with a tool that’s also looking to constantly innovate.

-That’s what makes [Covenant Eyes my top choice for fighting back](https://covenanteyes.sjv.io/QOzdN9).
+That’s what makes [Covenant Eyes my top choice for fighting back](https://covenanteyes.sjv.io/QOzdN9) (I get a small % cut of each sale made through the link, which helps pay my bills).
 Sure, there’s a handful of apps on the market that can help you break the habit.
 Still, I haven’t found a better tool that delivers quite the one-two punch of effectively blocking adult content and offering the kind of accountability that gives you the agency to break free from addiction.